oncodash/ontoweaver/docs/sections/user_made_transformers.rst

 If you plan on implementing a generic transformer, you will need to understand the slightly complex machinery that OntoWeaver uses for its generic transformers.

-For sych cases, you might need transformers that perform operations using ``ValueMakers`` and ``LabelMakers``.
+For such cases, you might need transformers that perform operations using ``ValueMakers`` and ``LabelMakers``.